-1 This act would create a uniform rate review procedure for rates proposed to be changed 2 or rating formulas proposed to be used by nonprofit hospital service corporations, nonprofit 3 medical services corporations and the catastrophic health insurance plan requiring public hearings 4 or public meetings with the applicant bearing the reasonable expenses of the filing.
-This act 5 would not limit the appeal rights of any person or entity that had the right to appeal a final 6 decision of the commissioner under the applicable provisions of titles 27 and 42 relating to health 7 insurance.
-8 This act would take effect on January 1, 2017 upon passage.
+1 This act would create a uniform rate review procedure for rates proposed to be changed or 2 rating formulas proposed to be used by nonprofit hospital service corporations, nonprofit medica 3 services corporations and the catastrophic health insurance plan, requiring public hearings or public 4 meetings with the applicant bearing the reasonable expenses of the filing.
+This act would not limit 5 the appeal rights of any person or entity that had the right to appeal a final decision of the 6 commissioner under the applicable provisions of titles 27 and 42 relating to health insurance.
+7 This act would take effect on January 1, 2023.